miri-2000/CRISPR_screen_analysis/README.md

-In case you want to know about DrugZ, please refer to [the Publication describing DrugZ](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0665-3) and to [the Github page](https://github.com/hart-lab/drugz) for the source code.
+In case you want to know about DrugZ, please refer to [the Publication describing DrugZ](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-019-0665-3) and to [the GitHub page](https://github.com/hart-lab/drugz) for the source code.